 Source: Country Attire email

 Another type of triggered email that can be useful for the customer and effective for brands are back in stock emails.
 This type of alert smooths out the customer journey because shoppers don't have to keep checking the website to see if the product is available again, minimizing frustration.

 In the example below, Molton Brown gives the customer the option to fill in their email address so that they can get notified when the product is back.

 Seasonal and location-based experiences

 In the world of eCommerce, customer segmentation is crucial.
-Customers in sunny California are more likely to want sunscreen than customers in New York during December, for example.
+Customers in sunny California are more likely to want beauty products such as sunscreen than customers in New York during December, for example.
 The latter might want something against chapped lips instead.

 Here are some more ways of using the seasons and customer’s location to your advantage.